shailenmishra/teaching-docs/engl1j/schedule.md

 - Discussion of "[Creating Effective Poster Presentations](https://colinpurrington.com/tips/poster-design/)" and knowing the conference poster presentation genre
 - Adapting the poster genre for P2

+{: .homework }
-> Homework: 1) Submit P2 - Outline by Mar 23; 2) Install Adobe Express before March 25 class.
+> 1) Submit P2 - Outline by Mar 23; 2) Install Adobe Express before March 25 class.
 Go to [this link](https://kb.swarthmore.edu/pages/viewpage.action?pageId=26476648) and install Adobe Express & Creative Cloud for free on your personal computer; 3) Bring to next class any multimodal content/artifact (such as an image, audio clip, an object, video, catch phrase) associated with your P2 topic that can act as a "hook" or "catch" to draw the audience to your poster

 ## Week 10